-- 299. For investment firms that do not meet the conditions for qualifying as small and noninterconnected investment firms set out in Article 12(1) of Regulation (EU) 2019/2033, competent authorities should determine the adequacy of the investment firm's own funds in case of adverse cyclical economic fluctuations and whether supervisory measures, including guidance on additional own funds (P2G), revised capital planning and other measures as set out in Title 10, are necessary to address potential inadequacies. - 300.
-When considering adverse cyclical economic fluctuations, competent authorities should assess how risks or elements of risks the investment firms pose to others or are exposed to may evolve over multi-year period, taking into account the investment firm's business cycle.
-The level of details of this assessment should vary depending on the complexity of the business model and risk profile of the investment firm. - 301.
-To assess capital adequacy in case of adverse cyclical economic fluctuations, competent authorities should consider the qualitative and quantitative outcomes of: - a. where available, supervisory stress tests or sensitivity analyses; - b. where available and sufficiently reliable on the basis of the assessment conducted in Title 5, investment firms' stress tests or sensitivity analyses; or - c. other assessment of cyclical economic fluctuations performed by competent authorities, or by the investment firm on the basis of the assessment conducted in Title 5, if considered sufficiently reliable; or
+- 303. For investment firms that do not meet the conditions for qualifying as small and non-interconnected investment firms set out in Article 12(1) of Regulation (EU) 2019/2033, competent authorities should determine the adequacy of the investment firm's own funds in case of adverse cyclical economic fluctuations and whether supervisory measures, including guidance on additional own funds (P2G), revised capital planning and other measures as set out in Title 10, are necessary to address potential inadequacies. - 304.
+When considering adverse cyclical economic fluctuations, competent authorities should assess how risks or elements of risks the investment firms pose to others or are exposed to may evolve over multi-year period taking into account the investment firm's business cycle.
+The level of details of this assessment should vary depending on the complexity of the business model and risk profile of the investment firm. - 305.
+To assess capital adequacy in case of adverse cyclical economic fluctuations, competent authorities should consider the qualitative and quantitative outcomes of: - a. where available, supervisory stress tests or sensitivity analyses;

-302. Based on the assessment pursuant to paragraph 301, competent authorities should determine whether the investment firm's own funds are sufficient to cover applicable own funds requirements, including additional own funds requirement, under adverse cyclical economic fluctuations.
+- b. where available and sufficiently reliable, investment firms' stress tests or sensitivity analyses; or - c. the assessment of cyclical economic fluctuations performed by the investment firm, if considered sufficiently reliable; or - d. the assessment of cyclical economic fluctuations performed by the competent authority. - 306.
+Based on the assessment pursuant to paragraph 305, competent authorities should determine whether the investment firm's own funds are sufficient to cover applicable own funds requirements, including additional own funds requirements, under adverse cyclical economic fluctuations.